-- □ Shoes

-- Polished and clean

-- □ Socks

-- Correct length

-- Pulled above the calf

-- Pants

-- Hemmed to appropriate length

-- Slight break at the shoe

-- Clean with no wrinkles

-- □ Jacket

-- Clean with no wrinkles

-- With overlay, breastplate or any other item stated as necessary on the Online Calendar.

-- Gloves and Gauntlets

-- Clean with no stains

-- Gloves cut to proper length (for Clarinets and Flutes)

-- ➢ No frayed ends

-- No holes or tears

-- □ Hat/Duffle Bag

-- Hat in clean, working order

-- Hat box, poncho in duffle bag

-- □ Instrument

-- > Instrument is spot and fingerprint free in good working order.

-- □ Misc.

-- Personal water bottle

-- ➢ No cell phone

-- > No makeup is to be worn; Nail polish should not be visible

-- Natural hair colors only

-- ➤ No jewelry of any kind is to be worn including watches

-- > When hat is worn, all long hair must be tucked into the hat

-- Richardson GEB Under Armor shirt is to be worn underneath uniform
+➤ Instrument is spot and fingerprint free in good working order.
+Misc. ч Personal water bottle No cell phone No makeup is to be worn; Nail polish should not be visible Natural hair colors only No jewelry of any kind is to be worn - including watches When hat is worn, all long hair must be tucked into the hat Richardson GEB Under Armor shirt is to be worn underneath uniform

-- > Thin shorts are to be worn underneath the uniform
+- Thin shorts are to be worn underneath the uniform

 - All students must have their rain poncho inside their hat box

-- Students must have all necessary music, flip folder, and lyre
+- > Students must have all necessary music, flip folder, and lyre

-- □ Summer Uniform
+- ☐ Summer Uniform

-- ➢ GEB Dri-fit uniform
+- ➤ GEB Dri-fit uniform

-- GEB athletic shorts
+- ➤ GEB athletic shorts

-- Ankle black socks
+- ➤ Ankle black socks

-- Black marching shoes
+- ➤ Black marching shoes

-Marching Placement
+➤ Marching Placement

-Marching placements are divided into two categories: Full Band Block and Contest Block.
+Marching placements are divided into two categories: JV Block and Varsity Block.

-- □ The "Full Band Block" performs at every varsity football game during the Eaglette portion of halftime. - □ The "Contest Block" performs the marching show following the Eaglette performance and at several contests during October. - □ Every band/guard member will have a charted position in the "Full Band Block".
-Because of grades, absences, illnesses, injuries, and the competitive nature of marching band, there must be a limited number of available marching positions in our "Contest Block".
-During summer band camp students will audition for one of these spots. - □ "Contest Block" Placement will be determined by marching ability, musical competence and memorization, and academic eligibility. - □ If a student feels they would like an opportunity to take over a position in the "Contest Block", they may challenge another student for their position.
-The student must select a person in their section.
-The students will be asked to demonstrate a series of marching and music fundamentals.
-The person performing at the highest level will earn the spot.
-Students may challenge on a weekly basis up until one week before the first scheduled marching contest, at which point the "Contest Block" becomes permanently set and no more challenges are allowed. - □ Students who are not assigned a "Contest Block" spot may be assigned other duties to perform at marching contests such as assisting with props, equipment, running sound, etc.
+- ☐ The "JV Block" performs at every varsity football game during the Eaglette portion of halftime. - ☐ The "Varsity Block" performs the marching show following the Eaglette performance and at several contests during October. - □ Every band/guard member will have a charted position in the "JV Block".
+Because of grades, absences, illnesses, injuries, and the competitive nature of marching band, there must be a limited number of available marching positions in our "Varsity Block".
+During summer band camp students will audition for one of these spots. - ☐ "Varsity Block" placement will be determined by marching ability, musical competence and memorization, and academic eligibility. - ☐ Students who are not assigned a "Varsity Block" spot may be assigned other duties to perform at marching contests such as assisting with props, equipment, running sound, etc.

-Marching Band Consequences
+➤ Marching Band Consequences